tianye8001/solid_gemc/evgen/README.txt

 by default is going to write the desired library in /home/${user}/lib

-2) The Generator itself (thanks Seamus)
+2) The Generator itself (by Seamus Riordan)
-I added the possibility to specify the input file and output file Modified the random number generator to TRandom2 class (chosen for period and speed, see http://root.cern.ch/root/html/TRandom.html).
+Lorenzo Zana added the possibility to specify the input file and output file Modified the random number generator to TRandom2 class (chosen for period and speed, see http://root.cern.ch/root/html/TRandom.html).
 The seed now is randomly generated too, so that different parallel simulation could point to the same input file (easier for scripting and parallel processing)

 setup env (do this before compilation and running the code)